"Polished readings... with rapt expressiveness"

 Flexible both in spirit and in size, alongside the core setup of 12 players the group performs in formations ranging from small ensembles to 23 strings and beyond.

-The 12 ensemble are in demand internationally, recently performing at leading venues including the Barbican, Royal Albert Hall, Berlin Philharmonie and Elbphilharmonie, Hamburg.
-The group have also made appearances at leading festivals worldwide, including a debut at the BBC Proms 2019, a residency at the Barbican’s Sound & Visions festival and performances in South Korea and Iceland, plus multiple broadcasts on BBC Radio 3.
-Their 2018 debut album Resurrection (including works by Lutoslawski and premiere recordings of works by Bryce Dessner & Kate Whitley), received wide critical acclaim from publications including Gramophone, The Strad & The Sunday Times.
+The 12 Ensemble are in demand internationally, recently performing at leading venues including the Barbican, Royal Albert Hall, Berlin Philharmonie and Elbphilharmonie, Hamburg.
+The group have also made appearances at leading festivals worldwide, including debuts at the BBC Proms 2019, La Folle Journée (France), a residency at the Barbican’s Sound & Visions festival and performances in the U.S, South Korea and Iceland, plus multiple broadcasts on BBC Radio 3.
+The ensemble have collaborated with artists such as Max Richter, The National, Elena Tonra, Keaton Henson and choreographer Alexander Whitley.

-Following the success of their debut album, the 12 ensemble will release their second album Death & the Maiden in January 2020.
-With their own arrangement of Schubert’s iconic string quartet at its heart, the record is a highly-charged personal journey through an evolving musical landscape, featuring accompanying works by Tavener and Icelandic band Sigur Rós plus a new commission from the ROH Composer in Residence Oliver Leith.
+The 12 ensemble have released two highly critically-acclaimed albums, Resurrection (2018) and Death and the Maiden (2020).
+With their own arrangement of Schubert’s iconic string quartet at its heart, Death and the Maiden is a highly-charged personal journey through an evolving musical landscape, featuring accompanying works by Tavener and Icelandic band Sigur Rós plus a new commission from the ROH Composer-in-Residence Oliver Leith.